Seasons One – Three ::|:: Available Now on Amazon Prime Video

 Major Spoilers for S3:E1 of The Expanse past this point.

 The Expanse continues to be one of the best science fiction shows on any network or streaming service available today.
-As the third season begins, The Expanse, a SYFY network original, continues to impress and amaze with its top notch storytelling, acting, visual & practical effects, overall production design and execution.
-Over the past two seasons we’ve watched The Expanse, well, expand.
+As the third season begins, The Expanse, an SYFY network original, continues to impress and amaze with its top-notch storytelling, acting, visual & practical effects, overall production design, and execution.
+Over the past two seasons, we’ve watched The Expanse, well, expand.
 (Sorry) But it’s true.

 The Expanse television show has been deftly adapted from The Expanse book series by James S.A.
 Corey – which is a pen name for writing partners Daniel Abraham and Ty Franck.
 Not that there’s anything wrong with that.
 I’ve had many days when I’ve wished for a writing partner.